DAPRed - Autophagy Detection

 Related Product Information

-Detection is possible with a fluorescent microscope, a flow cytometer and a microplate reader using DAPGreen [#D676] and DAPRed.
+Detection is possible with a fluorescent microscope, a flow cytometer, and a microplate reader using DAPGreen [#D676] and DAPRed.
 DALGreen [#D675] detects autolysosome.
-After a lysosome fuses with the autophagosome, the environment in the autolysosome become acidic.
-DALGreen fluoresce stronger as acidity increases.
+After a lysosome fuses with the autophagosome, the environment in the autolysosome becomes acidic.
+DALGreen fluoresces stronger as acidity increases.
 DALGreen can be applied in two methods (a fluorescent microscope and a flow cytometer).
-Please select your most suitable method depending on your equipment.
+Please select the most suitable method depending on your equipment.

 References